 Nikon D700, Nikon 50mm f/1.8 G, Nikon 14-24mm f/2.8

-So, there’s that.
-Unfortunately that’s only a very, very small aspect of the whole equation and since this is such a complex area, let’s break it down point by point:
+Unfortunately, that’s only a small portion of the whole sharpness equation, and since this is such a complex subject, let’s break it down point by point:

 1.)
 Never trust your viewfinder